nsmaciej/wate/README.md

 ## Translation

-With exception of the `src/lib/modals/Help.svelte` code which is too complex to easily internationalize.
-All translation strings can be found in `src/locales`.
+With exception of the `src/lib/modals/Help.svelte` code which is too complex to easily internationalize, all translation strings can be found in `src/locales`.

 * `en.json` - Wate - English